nickclaeboe/scratchOpz/javaScript-jQuery/countDigitsUp.js.md

 ```

-###  Update: If you want to display decimal numbers, then instead of rounding the value with Math.ceil you can round up to 2 decimals for instance with value.toFixed(2):
+###  Update: If we  want to display decimal numbers, then instead of rounding the value with Math.ceil you can round up to 2 decimals for instance with value.toFixed(2):

 ```
 step: function () {